-To most modern Pagans, the turning of the year, the letting go and allowing of natural cycles, and the remembering those who have past is still the central theme of Samhain.
 Whatever our beliefs, most of us will agree that October’s shift into lower temperatures, it’s darkening evenings, mists and the scent of damp leaves and wood smoke create a feeling of magic and mystery in the air.

-Each year in our home we choose this night to remember those friends and relatives who have past, as well as our ancestors – those who have laid paths through generations in which we have inherited both gifts and perhaps patterns to which we can bring consciousness and healing.
+Each year in our home we choose this night to remember those friends and relatives who have passed, as well as our ancestors – those who have laid paths through generations in which we have inherited both gifts and perhaps patterns to which we can bring consciousness and healing.
 We light a specially prepared candle upon a beautiful seasonal nature altar, and we take time to centre and to connect in with ourselves.
 We then turn our thoughts to prayer and remembrance of those who have been a part of our life’s journey.